fastlane/docs/docs/actions.md

-# Push

-### pem
+### crashlytics

-Makes sure a valid push profile is active and creates a new one if needed

-> Additionally to the available options, you can also specify a block that only gets executed if a new profile was created.
-You can use it to upload the new profile to your server.
-Use it like this:
-pem(
-  new_profile: proc do
-    # your upload code
-  end
-)
+Upload a new build to Crashlytics Beta

+> Additionally you can specify `notes`, `emails`, `groups` and `notifications`.
+Distributing to Groups: When using the `groups` parameter, it's important to use the group **alias** names for each group you'd like to distribute to.
+A group's alias can be found in the web UI.
+If you're viewing the Beta page, you can open the groups dialog here:

-pem |
+crashlytics |
 -----|----
-Supported platforms | ios
+Supported platforms | ios, android, mac
-Author | @KrauseFx
+Author | @KrauseFx, @pedrogimenez